sjentsch/lsjDocs/Ch11/Ch11_tTest_07.rst

 .. math:: d = \frac{\bar{X}_1 - \bar{X}_2}{\hat{\sigma}_p}

 where :math:`\hat\sigma_p` is the exact same pooled standard deviation measure that appears in the *t*-test.
 This is the most commonly used version of Cohen’s *d* when applied to the outcome of a Student *t*-test, and is the one provided in jamovi.
-It is sometimes referred to as Hedges’ *g* statistic (`Hedges, 1981
+It is sometimes referred to as Hedges’ *g* statistic (:ref:`Hedges, 1981 <Hedges_1981>`).
-<../Other/References.html#hedges-1981>`__\ ).

 However, there are other possibilities which I’ll briefly describe.
 Firstly, you may have reason to want to use only one of the two groups as the basis for calculating the standard deviation.
 This approach (often called Glass’ *Δ*, pronounced *delta*) only makes most sense when you have good reason to treat one of the two groups as a purer reflection of “natural variation” than the other.
 This can happen if, for instance, one of the two groups is a control group.
 Secondly, recall that in the usual calculation of the pooled standard deviation we divide by *N* - 2 to correct for the bias in the sample variance.
 In one version of Cohen’s *d* this correction is omitted, and instead we divide by *N*.
 This version makes sense primarily when you’re trying to calculate the effect size in the sample rather than estimating an effect size in the population.
-Finally, there is a version based on `Hedges and Olkin (1985) <../Other/References.html#hedges-1985>`__, who point out there is a small bias in the usual (pooled) estimation for Cohen’s *d*.
-Thus they introduce a small correction by multiplying the usual value of *d* by (*N* - 3) / (*N* - 2.25).
+Finally, there is a version based on :ref:`Hedges and Olkin (1985) <Hedges_1985>`, who point out there is a small bias in the usual (pooled) estimation for Cohen’s *d*.
+Thus they introduce a small correction by multiplying the usual value of *d* by (*N* - 3) / (*N* -2.25).

 In any case, ignoring all those variations that you could make use of if you wanted, let’s have a look at the default version in jamovi.
 In